charlesdaniels/camlann/README.md

 This assumes you are `cd` -ed to the top-level directory of your NIOSII software.

+## Will it Work on macOS?

+Probably, if you have a working SDL installation and the right headers.  macOS is not officially supported, but if you get it to work, please open a pull request or issue with details on what steps you had to take so they can be added to this document.

+## Will it Work on Windows?

+Maybe.
+You need a working `make`, `gcc`, as well as SDL.
+You might be able to get it to work using Cygwin or WSL, but I don't use Windows so I cannot test this.

+As with macOS, Windows is not officially supported, but if changes can be made that do not consume significant development time or break compatibility with Linux, I will accept pull requests.
+If you do get it to work on Windows, please open an issue or pull request so any special steps can be added to this document.

+## Will it Work on ArchLinux/Fedora/Debian/Slackware/etc?

+Probably.
+Only Ubuntu 16.04 is officially supported, but broad compatibility and portability is a goal.
+If you have any notes regarding using Camlann with a Linux distro other than Ubuntu (or with BSD/Solaris), please open a pull request or an issue so details can be added here.

 ## Why "Camlann"?

 In Arthurian legend, King Arthur perished at the [Battle of